Amos47/2400/Chapter4/Ch04_Basics.md

 **Figure KYSA: Porter's Five Forces (P5F)**
 ![The big picture of the organisation](https://raw.githubusercontent.com/robertriordan/2400/master/Images/p5f.png)

-HArvard professor Michael Porter is perhaps the best known of all the business strategy gurus.
+Harvard professor Michael Porter is perhaps the best known of all the business strategy gurus.
 You will see and hear reference to him throughout your academic and professional career.
 He is perhaps most famous for his work on determining and interpreting what he termed the *Five Forces* which operate in every for-profit industry.
 The Five Forces (or P5F) are a strategy tool for use by a firm in an industry to assess and position itself in terms of the dynamics of that industry.

 Figure KYSA has become a staple in business classes the world over since Porter first described these hitherto unarticulated *Five Forces* in his book entitled *Competitive Strategy: Techniques for Analyzing Industries and Competitors* published in 1980 (current edition is dated 1998, The Free Press, New York).
 Porter advanced the theory in response to the then-popular (but according to Porter unrigorous and *ad hoc*) SWOT analysis.
 Wikipedia offers: